Hey there, creative minds! Today, we’re diving into the world of levers – a simple yet fascinating tool that can make any school project a hit.

 DIY Balance Scale

 Build a simple balance scale using a coat hanger and plastic cups.
 This first-class lever is perfect for weighing small objects and sparking curiosity.
+If you enjoy crafting with cups, check out these creative graduation cap ideas for your next project.

 Craft Stick Lever

 Grab some jumbo craft sticks and create a lever with a cup and string.
 This project is easy, fun, and a great way to learn about balance and force.
+Explore more creative craft with sticks ideas to keep the fun going.

 Nutcracker Lever